anxiouscrypt/UDP-TCP-Sockets/README.md

 - Ports can be changed; pass matching values.
 - `responseAuth`/`ackLogin` use `userID` to indicate success (echoed) or failure (`0`).
 - Lodi client retries PKE register on UDP timeout; TCP requests are blocking per attempt.
 TFA client blocks waiting for pushes.
-- Feed requests: the server streams one `ackFeed` per post (message text includes idol ID) and closes the TCP connection when done; the client prints all items until EOF.
+- Feed requests: the server streams one `ackFeed` per post (message text includes idol ID) and closes the TCP connection when done;

 Quick test (single fan/idol on localhost)
 - Terminal 1: `bin/pke_server 5000`